Broadband Wireless Local Area Networks, Remote Sensing, Indoors Navigation and Positioning

 Wireless communications by infrared (IR) or visible light or ultraviolet light is inherently secure, since it is usually confined within an enclosure.
 It offers no interference to existing RF sensing or communication infrastructure.
 It is unregulated worldwide unlike RF spectrum, and small devices can be manufactured that are suitable for miniaturized sensors.

-CATV Transmission over a 1550 nm IR Indoor Optical Wireless Link
+Combined CATV and 10 Gbps Data Transmissions over a 1550-nm Wavelength Indoor Optical Wireless Link

 LOS demonstrations using laser sources have mostly been done in terms of outdoor Free Space Optical (FSO) links, where atmospheric conditions provide significantly more challenges than indoor conditions.
 Demonstrations of LOS links in indoor conditions have been few.
-Recently, we demonstrated a LOS indoor optical wireless link over a distance of 15 meters carrying Cable Television (CATV) transmission.
-CATV signals are RF signals, and hence our system is essentially a Radio-over-FSO system.
+Recently, we demonstrated a LOS indoor optical wireless link over a distance of 15 meters in the 1550-nm wavelength range that is comprised of a uni-directional Cable Television (CATV) signal and a bi-directional link comprised of two 10 Gbps data links.
+The 10 Gbps data links are digital signals while CATV signals are RF signals, and hence our system is essentially a Radio-over-FSO system.
 We also found that the link is almost lossless and hence it is very suitable for transmission of analog signals such as CATV RF signals as well as digital signals for data transmission.

 Fig. 2. (a) Transmitter collimator assembly, (b) Receiver collimator assembly